Fangoria: Cinestate acquisition and return to print

 In February 2018, it was announced that Fangoria had been purchased by film producer Dallas Sonnier through his Texas-based entertainment company Cinestate.
-Sonnier named Phil Nobile Jr., of the Birth.Movies.Death. website as its new editor-in-chief.
-The company further announced that they would bring back the magazine as a quarterly, exclusively print-based publication, and offer a one-year free subscription to anyone who never received the issues to which they were entitled under the old ownership.
+Sonnier named Phil Nobile Jr., of the Birth.Movies.Death. website, as its new editor-in-chief.
+The company further announced that they would bring back the magazine as a quarterly, exclusively print-based publication, and offer a one-year free subscription to anyone who had never received the issues to which they were entitled under the old ownership.

 In addition to Gingold and Timpone returning as regular columnists, Cinestate further announced that the new writing staff would be composed of S. Craig Zahler, Grady Hendrix, Shudder curator Sam Zimmerman, Birth.Movies.Death's Meredith Borders, author and former Rue Morgue magazine writer Preston Fassel, horror historian Rebekah McKendry, and black feminist critic Ashlee Blackwell.
 Cinestate planned on branching the franchise into producing films, podcasts and novels.

 On May 19, 2018, the magazine announced its first licensed novel, Preston Fassel's Our Lady of the Inferno, under their new Fangoria Presents label.
 The book was released September 11, 2018, to generally positive reviews, ultimately being named one of the ten best horror novels of 2018 by Bloody Disgusting.
 A week later, on September 18, Fangoria released their second licensed novel, Michael J. Seidlinger's My Pet Serial Killer.

 In October 2018, Cinestate published their first issue of the magazine, stylized as "Volume 2, Issue 1," featuring a cover story on the 2018 film Halloween.

 Cinestate controversy and new ownership

 In June 2020, The Daily Beast published an exposé about producer Adam Donaghey's sexual misconduct on the set of a Cinestate film.

 In August 2020, Fangoria was acquired by Wanderwall Entertainment CEO Tara Ansley and entrepreneur Abhi Goel, and quarterly printing continued under their ownership.
-The new owners plan to launch a multimedia studio and produce and distribute fiction and non-fiction content.
+The new owners initially planned to launch a multimedia studio and produce and distribute fiction and non-fiction content.
+As of May 2025, Wanderwall has not released any multimedia content since their acquisition of the brand, with a primary focus on the release of the magazine and the annual Chainsaw Awards show.